 b.
 Martha GILBERT; married her cousin, Stephen FITZGERALD.

 c.
-Castilliana GILBERT; died in 1743, at a very advanced age, and was buried in St Patrick's Cathedral, Dublin; she married in 1670, Charles LAMBERT, the 3rd Earl of Cavan; he died in 1702, aged 53; issue:
+Castilliana GILBERT; died in 1743, at a very advanced age, and was buried in St Patrick's Cathedral, Dublin; she was married in 1670, to Charles LAMBERT, the 3rd Earl of Cavan; he died in 1702, aged 53; with issue:

 ii.
-Richard LAMBERT, born at Lamberton House, 1676; co-appellant, with his cousin Thomas PIGOTT, in the 1725 House of Lords litigation over the Kilcromin estate; 4th Earl of Cavan, 1702; died in 1742; married at Barbadoes, Margaret TRANT, with issue.
+Richard LAMBERT, born at Lamberton House, 1676; co-appellant, with his cousin Thomas PIGOTT, in the 1725 House of Lords litigation over the Kilcromin estate; 4th Earl of Cavan, 1702; he died in 1742; he was married at Barbadoes, to Margaret TRANT, with issue.

 a.
 Jane GROVE; married in 1679, William HODDER of Bridgeton, County Cork; with issue.